 Lactogenic Foods that Promote a Healthy Milk Supply

-The authors of Eat to Feed and Mother Food share foods that are both lactogenic, which means they promote healthy milk supply.
+The authors of Eat to Feed and Mother Food share foods that are both lactogenic, which means they promote a healthy milk supply.
 You’ll see that many of these foods are common staples in your kitchen too.

 - Grains and Flours: organic oats, barley, buckwheat, black rice, brown rice, quinoa, millet, bulgur